A world-class institute of changemakers in the deaf and signing community.

 Listed below are a few important regulations to remember.
 Others can be found in other pages of this website..

 Anyone who operates a vehicle at Gallaudet is expected to know and obey all parking and traffic regulations.
 Ignorance of the regulations is not an acceptable excuse for reducing or canceling fines assessed for violations.

 Physical contact or assault on safety officers or members of the student parking patrol will result in criminal charges being filed.
 Verbal confrontations will be reported to the appropriate administrator.

 If a vehicle cannot be operated safely or at all, the Department of Public Safety should be notified.
 Notes left on a vehicle or flashing lights are not considered notification.
 Inoperable vehicles may not be kept indefinitely in parking areas, with or without a parking permit.
 The Department of Public Safety must be informed of the nature of the repair problem and of the efforts being made to move the vehicle.
 The Department of Public Safety will determine a reasonable length of time for repair or removal.
 Any vehicle left beyond that time will be subject to booting or towing at the owner's expense.
 If DPS is not informed about an inoperable vehicle, the vehicle may be booted or towed at the owner's expense.

 All traffic accidents occurring on Gallaudet's property or involving a Gallaudet vehicle must be reported to the Department of Public Safety immediately.
 Any person operating a vehicle that is involved in an accident must stop and cooperate in providing appropriate information.

-Except for minor repairs needed to make a vehicle operable, all other vehicle maintenance (including oil changes) is not prohibited on campus.
+Except for minor repairs needed to make a vehicle operable, all other vehicle maintenance (including oil changes) is prohibited on campus.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.